Thomas Manby: French Revolutionary Wars

-The expedition returned in 1795, by which time England was at war with France.
-Manby spent the next year as a lieutenant in the 84-gun Juste and then in early 1797 was appointed as commander of the 44-gun HMS Charon, guarding trade in Irish Sea and the Channel.
-During the two years he commanded Charon, Manby provided protection to 4753 vessels, not one of which was lost, and he also captured a French privateer, the Alexandrine.
+The expedition returned in 1795, by which time Britain was at war with France.
+Manby spent the next year as a lieutenant in the 84-gun HMS Juste and then in early 1797 was appointed as commander of the 44-gun HMS Charon, protecting merchantmen in the Irish Sea and English Channel.
+During the two years he commanded Charon, Manby provided protection to 4,753 vessels, not one of which was lost, and he also captured the French privateer Alexandrine.

-Manby was promoted to post-captain rank 22 January 1799, three weeks after his thirtieth birthday.
-Later that year he was appointed commander of the 24-gun Bordelais, a former French privateer which was nicknamed the Coffin on account of her dangerous build.
-Manby had rescued his brother George Manby from debtors' prison, and he now took him on board his ship as a lay chaplain.
-On a trip to Ireland the Bordelais foundered on a sandbank; Manby managed to refloat her by throwing everything possible overboard and they limped back to Plymouth.
-The incident brought home to George Manby the dangers of a lee shore in a storm and led to his invention of Manby's mortar, a life-line for sailors wrecked close to shore.
-Back in Plymouth, George Manby underwent an operation to remove slugs and rotting hat from his skull (he had been shot by his wife's lover some years previously).
+Manby was promoted to captain on 22 January 1799, three weeks after his thirtieth birthday.
+Later that year he was appointed commander of the 24-gun HMS Bordelais, a former French privateer nicknamed "the Coffin" on account of her dangerous build.
+Manby had rescued his brother George from debtors' prison, and he now took him on board his ship as a lay chaplain.
+On a trip to Ireland Bordelais foundered on a sandbank; Manby managed to refloat her by throwing everything possible overboard and they limped back to Plymouth.
+The incident brought home to George the dangers of a lee shore in a storm and led to his invention of the Manby Mortar, a life-line for sailors wrecked close to shore.
+Back in Plymouth, George underwent an operation to remove slugs and rotting hat from his skull (he had been shot by his wife's lover some years previously).
 Afterwards he appeared to be dying and decided that he "preferred to die at sea among sailors (a consoling and compassionate class of man) rather than be left in the care of a mistress of lodgings, to be hurried to my grave unnoticed and unknown".
-So Thomas took his elder brother back on board before setting off for duty around the Azores.
-During the trip Bordelais captured a valuable coffee-laden French prize, and George Manby recovered his health.
+As such Thomas took his elder brother back on board before setting off for duty around the Azores.
+During the trip Bordelais captured a valuable coffee-laden French merchantman and George recovered his health.

-After a short period spent blockading the port of Flushing, the Bordelais (1798 ship) was sent to the Caribbean, where she sank the French warship Curieuse.
-After the Treaty of Amiens temporarily brought a halt to hostilities between Britain and France, Manby was appointed to the and returned to England, where the ship was paid off.

-A notice dated August 14, 1802 in The London Gazette stated that Head money would be paid to the Bourdelois(sic) crew for La Courier (sic) French Corvette, destroyed in the West Indies 29 January 1801.
+Following a short period spent blockading Vlissingen, Bordelais was sent to the Caribbean, where she sank the French warship Curieuse on 29 January 1801.
+After the Treaty of Amiens brought a halt to hostilities between Britain and France, Manby was appointed to the and returned to England, where the ship was paid off.
+A notice dated August 14, 1802 in The London Gazette stated that head money would be paid to the crew of Bourdelais for sinking Curieuse.